Raahul-01/RMS-Result-Management-System-/README.md

 - Rahul❤️

 ## 🙏 Acknowledgments
-- Built as part of the Data Engineering course project
+- Built as part of the Big Data course project
-- Thanks to all contributors and testers
 - Special thanks to Grades key

 ## 📞 Support